bfield1/molecular-dynamics-toy/README.md

 Go to [Releases](https://github.com/bfield1/molecular-dynamics-toy/releases)
 and download the file corresponding to your operating system.
-Windows and MacOS are currently supported.
 MacOS has two builds: an app (which you click on like normal apps), and an executable inside a directory.
 The app build is easier to use, although the executable provides a debug window.

 Unzip/unarchive/extract the file (attempting to open it will usually do this).
-For the MacOS and Ubuntu releases, you may need to extract it twice (this is a limitation of GitHub's workflows).

 Enter the MDToy directory then click on/open MDToy.